gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

     sudo chown git:git /home/git/gitlab/gitlab_ci.sql
     sudo -u git -H bundle exec rake ci:migrate CI_DUMP=/home/git/gitlab/gitlab_ci.sql RAILS_ENV=production

-This will take a significant amount of time.
-The GitLab CE/EE task does:
+The task does:
-1. Deletes data from all existing CI tables
+1. Delete data from all existing CI tables
 1. Import database data
-1. Fixes database auto increments
+1. Fix database auto increments
-1. Fixes tags assigned to Builds and Runners
+1. Fix tags assigned to Builds and Runners
-1. Fixes services used by CI
+1. Fix services used by CI

-### 11. Start GitLab [CE]
+### 12. Start GitLab [CE]

+You can start GitLab CI/EE now and see if everything is working.

     sudo service gitlab start

-### 12. Update nginx [CI]
+### 13. Update nginx [CI]

 Now get back to GitLab CI and update **Nginx** configuration in order to:
-1. Have all existing runners able to communicate with GitLab.
+1. Have all existing runners able to communicate with a migrated GitLab CI.
 1. Have GitLab able send build triggers to CI address specified in Project's settings -> Services -> GitLab CI.

 You need to edit `/etc/nginx/sites-available/gitlab_ci` and paste: